by Margaret Franson

 The pre-wedding period is a happy time of love and growing commitment.
 Most engaged couples, of course, believe that their marriage will last “until death do us part.”
 They certainly don’t want to think about an unhappy ending to their life together.

-A prenuptial agreement is a private contract entered into by two parties before a marriage or civil union takes place.
-It may also be called a premarital agreement, an antenuptial agreement, a marriage contract or a prenup for short.
+A prenuptial agreement is a private contract entered into by two parties before a marriage or civil union occurs.
+It may also be called a premarital agreement, an antenuptial agreement, a marriage contract, or a prenup for short.
 Its purpose is to settle financial matters in advance in the event of either a divorce or death.

 While a prenuptial agreement may seem unromantic, some experts say it’s just smart financial planning.
 It ensures that your financial matters are handled according to your wishes rather than the state’s decision.
-Determining whether a prenup is right for you, however, is a very personal decision that should only come after a serious discussion with your significant other.
+However, determining whether a prenup is right for you is a very personal decision that should only come after a serious discussion with your significant other.
 Should you have that talk?
 What points should it cover?
 Read on.